ringlesoft/laravel-process-approval/README.md

 - `ProcessRejectedEvent` - Dispatched when an approvable model is rejected by an approver.
 - `ProcessApprovalCompletedEvent` - Dispatched when the full approval workflow is completed, either approved or discarded.

+## Command Line

+This package provides command-line options for creating approval flows and steps.

 ## Helper Methods